-The first two experiments indicate that AQ was able to capture the patterns among data and that learned knowledge was successfully applied to testing images, even to untrained targets.
-The results of the third experiment are interesting and important because it shows the necessity of learning.
-It can be easily seen from Figure 6b that it is virtually impossible to remove non-target examples by using vision techniques like the size filter or majority voting (Michalski et al., 1996).
-In these experiments, we attempted to vary vision conditions and to thus generate harder learning problems; nonetheless, the experimental results remained good, showing the effectiveness of AQ15c for detecting targets in SAR images.
+The first two experiments indicate that the MIST/AQ approach was able to capture the patterns among data and that learned knowledge was successfully applied to testing images, even to untrained targets.
+The results of the second experiment are interesting and important because it shows the necessity of learning.
+It can be easily seen from Figure 6b that it is virtually impossible to remove non-target examples by using vision techniques such as the size filter or majority voting.

 An outstanding aspect in our experiments is that all targets remained after AQ detection while false alarms were maximally reduced, almost to zero.
 Another thing worth mentioning is that even though there was noise in our training data the results were still satisfactory.
 A possible way of avoiding data noise and acquiring fewer rules is selecting only some typical target pixels (e.g., pixels in the center of a target) for learning.
 However rules learned in this way might not capture the various data patterns near or on the border of a target.
-Because of this, the spatial distribution (important for target recognition) of pixels of detected targets would be damaged.
+Because of this, the spatial distribution

+(important for target recognition) of pixels of detected targets would be damaged.
 Further, some targets would probably disappear.
 Experiments proved this analysis (not shown here).
 In our results, the number of learned rules was small and almost all targets were well preserved in their spatial distribution of pixels.

+Fig. 6.
+Pass 5: (a) the CFAR image; (b) AQ detection results.
 Our system for target detection is a good combination of vision and machine learning techniques.
 The noise reduction by the PWF and the screening from a CFAR detector maximally reduce and improve data needed as input to a learning method, in contrast to directly performing learning and testing on raw images (Rong & Bhanu, 1996).